dor054/copy_paste_assignment/README.md

 On AWS s3 storage upload a file.
 Logs of aws lambda func are available on CloudWatch.
 After a while verify the file appears on Azure blob storage.
 I tested to upload txt files and images of up to 10MB size.

+This is a simple POC solution and might be improved in terms of security, efficiency etc.

 Dor Feldman